rachelesmee/website/foss4gukonline2020/sessions.md

 # Delivering a digital register of common land in Wales with the help of Open Source Geo (demo)

-Peter Marlow and Kathryn Ratcliffe,	CGI: ⛵ 14:10
+Peter Marlow and Kathryn Ratcliffe,	CGI: ⛵ 14:10	BST (UTC+1)

 _The project showcases the benefits of enhancing commercial technologies and products with those available in the open source geo community._